The Atlantic Companion · Wild Atlantic Way · Mayo

 We're glad you're here.

 Westport — Cathair na Mart — is one of the few planned towns in Ireland, laid out by James Wyatt in the 1780s for the Browne family of Westport House.
 The Mall runs along the Carrowbeg river with two tree-lined boulevards, the Octagon at one end.
-Croagh Patrick — 'the Reek' — rises 764m straight up from Murrisk on the south shore of Clew Bay; St Patrick fasted on its summit for forty days in 441.
+Croagh Patrick — 'the Reek' — rises 764m straight up from Murrisk on the south shore of Clew Bay; St Patrick is said to have fasted on its summit for forty days in 441.
 The Great Western Greenway, a 42km off-road trail on the old railway line, runs Westport to Achill.
-A Tidy Towns winner repeatedly, and consistently the best-rated small town to live in Ireland.
+A Tidy Towns winner repeatedly, and regularly named one of the best small towns to live in Ireland.

 A planned town that works.
 Croagh Patrick on the horizon.